The Gospel of Matthew records the following intriguing words.

 Matthew’s record continues:

 And they, having heard the king, went their way; and lo, the star, which they saw in the east, went before them, till it came and stood over where the young child was.
-And when they saw the star, they rejoiced with exceeding great joy (2:9-10).
+And when they saw the star, they rejoiced with exceeding great joy (Mt.
+2:9-10).

-(a) The Wise-men saw a “star.”
+The Wise-men saw a star.
 The Greek term is

-aster; the word is generic.
-It can refer to any luminous body (other than the sun) in the sky, e.g., a single star or a planet (Danker et al. 2000, 145).
+aster.
+The word can refer to any luminous body in the sky other than the sun (e.g., a single star or a planet; Danker et al. 2000, 145).

-(b) The “star” is designated as “his [Christ’s] star” (v.
+The star is designated as “his [Christ’s] star” (v.
 2).
-Technically it was “his star” in the sense that the pre-incarnate Word created it (John 1:3, 14); in this context it clearly designates the “star” (i.e., a unique source of light) that, as a divine sign, was orchestrated to lead the Magi precisely to where the Christ child was.
+Technically it was “his star” in the sense that the pre-incarnate Word created it (Jn.
+1:3, 14).
+In this context, the star (i.e. a unique source of light) was orchestrated as a divine sign to lead the Magi precisely to the location of the Christ child.

 Exactly what was this heavenly phenomenon?
-Let us consider several theories that have been proposed.
+Consider several theories that have been proposed.